Statistical Validation and Photometric Characterization of the Hot Jupiter Candidate TOI 7475.01: Statistical Validation (TRICERATOPS)

 Since the probability of the signal being a False Positive is negligible, the remaining probability mass describes the likelihood of the signal being a planet in different configurations.
 The distribution of the winning scenarios across the 20 runs is summarized as follows:

-\begin{itemize} \item \textbf{TP (Transiting Planet): $\sim 45\%$.} The planet orbits the target star.
-This is the most likely single scenario. \item \textbf{PTP (Primary Transiting Planet): $\sim 40\%$.} The planet orbits an unresolved bound companion.
-In this scenario, the planet still belongs to the target system. \item \textbf{DTP (Double Transiting Planet): $\sim 15\%$.} An unresolved background star is present in the aperture, but the transiting planet orbits the \textbf{target star}.
-Although the presence of an unresolved background star seems unlikely given the clean Gaia DR3 data (Section 3.1), even in this scenario, the transit occurs on the target. \end{itemize}
+\begin{itemize} \item \textbf{TP: $\sim 45\%$.} The planet orbits the target star.
+This is the most likely single scenario. \item \textbf{PTP: $\sim 40\%$.} The planet orbits an unresolved bound companion.
+In this scenario, the planet still belongs to the target system. \item \textbf{DTP: $\sim 15\%$.} An unresolved background star is present in the aperture, but the transiting planet orbits the \textbf{target star}.
+Although the presence of an unresolved background star seems unlikely given the clean Gaia DR3 data (Section~\ref{sec:vetting}), even in this scenario, the transit occurs on the target. \end{itemize}

 Crucially, in all three dominant scenarios (TP, PTP, and DTP), the planet is orbiting the target star or a bound companion.
 The cumulative probability that the planet belongs to the TIC 376866659 system is therefore $\approx 100\%$ (Figure \ref{fig:triceratops_hist}).